dy/sprae/r&d.md

   * debounce, throttle, tick, async, raf, idle
   + natural way to postpone init of a subtree, eg. waiting for API response
   + standard way to provide `el[_state] = null`

+## [x] Does it make sense to have :ona..onb for any attrs, as :foo..bar?
+What would be the cases? -> yes, but technicality. let's try
+  - bloats up core a bit
+    + shorter code in total
+  - looks useless, no clear idea what for
+  + reduces load from events handler
+  + makes generic tool: altering attrs
+  - `:text..text="() => () => 'b'"` - is returned value a text or a function for next effect?
+  + if we convert all effects to events, then we'll have unified handling `:ontext..ontext`
+    + `:click` will be same as `:onclick`
+  ~ We can do `sprae.init` that handles kinds of syntax.

+## [x] `:ona:onb..onc:ond` -> `:ona:onb .. :onc:ond`
+  + this allows binding multiple cross-related events

+## [ ] Should we convert directives like :text to events and subscribe to them? -> likely no: there's no way to decouple effect
+  - slower interval methods
+  + unified code handling for events / modifiers
+  + no need for `.emit` modifier
+    + which saves args passing to mods as well - its code wouldn't be obvious

 ## [ ] Prop modifiers -> yes,